BenJMcCarty/Hotel_Cancel_Culture/README.md

     * Mix of categorical and continuous data,such as:
         * Categorical variables: room type booked/assigned; country of origin; and meal type purchased with reservation.
         * Continuous variables: number of guests; rate; number of special requests; etc..

-***
+---
 ## Methods

 ### EDA and Prep Work
 ![graph1](./images/viz1.png)

-***
-Questions to consider:
-* How did you prepare, analyze or model the data?
 * Preparations included:
     * Addressing missing values by dropping `company` with 95% of the values missing
         * In my experience, reservations are unlikely to include this information directly
     * Filling in the few remaining missing entries with the most frequent values for each characteristic
     * Converting the `agent` identifier characteristic into four groups (vs. the original 300+ values)

 * Exploratory analysis included statistical overviews and visualizations of each characteristic's data

 * Modeling techniques utilized a logisitic regression model as well as variations of tree-based models
     * Logisitic regression:
         * Results are easily interpretable and are quickly available - required in a fast-paced work environment requiring decisiveness
         * Does not handle extreme/irregular data well
     * Tree-based models:
         * Handle extreme/irregular data better than logistic regression (e.g. a guest had an extreme number of requests; rates signficantly higher than average due to major events; frequently booking and canceling reservations)
         * Results are more difficult to interpret, requiring additional tools and understanding to interpret

-* Why is this approach appropriate given the data and the business problem?

-***
+---
 ## Results

-Present your key results.
-For Phase 1, this will be findings from your descriptive analysis.

 **Results**